sssiyun/poetry-demo/README.md

 └── tests
     └── __init__.py
 ```
-Or you could initiate into a pre-existing project
+Alternatively, you can initialize Poetry in an existing project:
 ```
 poetry init
 ```
-It will create a ```pyproject.toml``` file that you could add the dependencies you needed.
+This will create a ```pyproject.toml``` file, where you can specify the dependencies your project requires.

-For more specification of the dependency, you could visit [poetry's dependency specification](https://python-poetry.org/docs/dependency-specification/).
+For detailed information on specifying dependencies, you can visit the [poetry's dependency specification](https://python-poetry.org/docs/dependency-specification/).

 ## Installation
 To install the defined dependencies in ```pyproject.toml``` for your project, just run